CloudButler/cloudbutler/README.md

 CloudButler brings the power of the command line to the place you collaborate with your team all the time - your chat window.
 Built on top of the dynamic Cog infrastructre, CloudButler is a simple revision of the infrastructure to get you up and running with minimal install and configuration.
 (You won't even need an IT department.)

-Cog is production ready! :tada:
+CloudButler is production ready! :tada:

 ### Details about Cog